-The specific EBPs targeted for the past six years have been Natural Learning Environment Practices (NLEP), coaching as a style of interaction, and a Primary Service Provider (PSP) approach to teaming.
+The specific EBPs targeted for the past seven years have been Natural Learning Environment Practices (NLEP), coaching as a style of interaction, and a Primary Service Provider (PSP) approach to teaming.
 Fidelity with these practices builds the confidence and competence of caregivers in assessing their child's strengths, abilities, and challenges.
 More importantly, the EBPs help families identify successful activities and strategies to address challenges, which makes them the experts and aligns perfectly with Connecticut's Part C SiMR.
 The higher the fidelity with implementing the EBPs at the practitioner level, the more likely the State's SiMR will be achieved.
-In FFY20, the Office of Early Childhood (OEC) offered a two-day team training plus one-day Mentor Coach training in conjunction with mandatory six months of monthly technical assistance.
+In FFY22, the Office of Early Childhood (OEC) offered a two-day team training plus one-day Mentor Coach training in conjunction with mandatory six months of monthly technical assistance.
 Several EIS programs used their Mentor Coaches to provide monthly TA with their family coaches using the Electronic Coaching Logs (ECLs) described earlier to advance coaching practices.
 This method for reaching fidelity is labor-intensive.
 Data about how Master Coaches are used at the EIS programs was collected through interviews of program directors and revealed that many programs were not using Mentor Coaches in this capacity due to the change to a fee-for-service reimbursement system.
 The ICC PD committee and other interested stakeholders formed a workgroup that is exploring manageable solutions to this problem in implementation.
 To address this issue in the short term, in August 2020, the lead agency applied for and was awarded an OSEP Recruitment and Retention Grant, 84.325P.
 Since Mentor Coaching is one strategy to help retain staff, a portion of the funding from this grant will be applied to support the use of a program's Mentor Coaches in advancing the fidelity of additional staff in the program.
+This grant is closing out during FFY22 and with the work that has been completed, the state was asked to present with OSEP at the DEC conference in November 2023.